 Lundy Elementary encourages students to eat breakfast each day and provides breakfast to all students at no charge.
+Breakfast is available to late students up until 11:00 a.m..

 LUNCH PROGRAM

 Lowell School District participates in the National School Lunch/Breakfast Program.
 The Food Service Department provides nutritionally balanced meals to all students each day at no charge.
 For more information please contact the Lowell School District Food Service Department at 541-554-4969.